 2. Greater Authority

 With the increased responsibility given to high potentials, it’s important to consider what level of decision-making authority comes with that greater responsibility.
-When it comes to increasing engagement and commitment, respondents also want greater authority.
 Specifically, high potentials are looking for the authority to make meaningful decisions.

 3. Feedback & Communication